cAdkins1997/Week5-ClassExercise/README.md

 many instance variables, and most of them would go unused so it was easier to just cut them and use the ability scores by themselves.

 **NPC Class -**
-The NPC class is used to instantiate a generic non-player character object that has much more generic information for its default constructor and could be used in the future to create more average generic unnamed NPCs more frequently but can also be used to create unique characters in a scene without having to create an entirely new class that inherits from it.
+The NPC class is used to create a generic non-player character object that has much more generic information for its default constructor and could be used in the future to create more average generic unnamed NPCs more frequently but can also be used to create unique characters in a scene without having to create an entirely new class that inherits from it.
 However, usually the NPC class is used to inherit information that is then used by more specific characters like the MainCharacter for example.